teltek/Galicaster-doc/GalicasterConfiguration.md

 Default value: `Default`

 #### Stop dialog
-If set, an "are you sure" pop-up will show when the stop button is clicked during a recording.
+If set, an *"are you sure?"* pop-up will show when the stop button is clicked during a recording.
 If unset, the recording will stop immediatly.
 Disabling this option is specially useful in consecutive recordings, where the time between pieces is minimum.

 ```ini